DD2480group1/assignment2/README.md

 # DD2480 - Continuous Integration (CI)

+## Description of project
+This project implements a small Continuous Integration (CI) server.
+The core functionality of the CI server is to fetch, build and test any code that is pushed to the repository.
+The CI server also implements a notification system that sends an email to the committer with the results of the build and tests.

 ## To Compile and Test, please follow the following steps -
 1. Install ngrok using this https://ngrok.com/download
 2. Open a new terminal window and run ngork with the following command - ./ngrok http 8081